crfroehlich/blog/content/posts/2017/Currying-Favor-with-Partial-Application-to-get-JavaScript-SQL.md

 ---
+date: 02/04/2017
+description: >-
+  Editor’s Note This is an old post from March of 2013 from an old blog Apparently it still gets enoug...
+draft: false
+img: curry_favor.jpeg
+tags:
+  - currying
+  - code
+  - partial
+  - application
-title: "Currying Favor with Partial Application to get JavaScript SQL"
+title: Currying Favor with Partial Application to get JavaScript SQL
-metaTitle: "Currying Favor with Partial Application to get JavaScript SQL"
-metaDate: 02/04/2017
-metaDraft: false
-tags: [ "currying", "code", "partial", "application" ]
-img: "curry_favor.jpeg"
 ---

 _Editor’s Note: This is an old post from March of 2013, from an old blog.
 Apparently it still gets enough hits to need updating as links have changed.
 Re-posting it here with URL corrections._